R-I-C-K with Ricky – Surviving the Chase

 St Esperanza gearing up to chase Br Ricky

-As the sole male cat with three female cats you might think I am “top cat.”
+As the sole male cat with two female cats you might think I am “top cat.”
 Wrong.
 My manner is mild and retreating.
 I am sometimes the brunt of playful (or not playful) chase and pounce games initiated by both Sisters Espy and Nikki.
 As the middle aged member Benedictine feline, I am too old for being chased around, pounced on and wrestled with.

 Not only that, their antics at my expense are not according to The Rule of St. Benedict.
 Benedict says we are not to treat another member unreasonably.
 He quotes the Bible, “Never do to another what you do not want done to yourself” (RB 70.7 and Tobit 4:16).
 In his chapter on the Good Zeal of Monastics, he explains that part of this good zeal is treating one another with respect.
 I never thought being chased was a sign of respect.